samzlab/vue-composable-store/README.md

 # Plugins

-> Plugins was not really explained in the video (outside of the provide function) so the hooks bellow are my own implementation and will be different in Vuex 5 (and it's still under refactor for better TypeScript support)
+> Plugins was not really explained in the video (outside of the provide function) so the hooks bellow are my own implementation and will be different in Vuex 5

 ### Providing your plugin